ajaxian79/algorithms/docs/knapsack-01.md

 Heap when you only need top-k; full sort is wasted work.

 Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

+Fenwick supports prefix-sum updates in O(log n) with a flat array.